krishnasampath31/Student-Performance-Analysis/README.md

 ## 💡 Most Impactful Recommendation

 Expanding access to test preparation programs is the most impactful recommendation.
 The analysis shows that students who completed the preparation course consistently achieved higher scores across mathematics, reading, and writing.
 Making such programs available to more students can improve academic performance and reduce the number of at-risk learners.

+📌 Results Summary
+✅ No missing values or duplicate records were found.
+✅ Test preparation had a positive impact on student performance.
+✅ Reading and writing scores showed a strong positive correlation.
+✅ Male students performed better in mathematics, while female students excelled in reading and writing.
+✅ 188 students were identified as at risk and may require additional academic support.

 ## 📓 Notebook